phiamo/MopaBootstrapBundle/README.md

 MopaBootstrapBundle
 ===================

+<h2 id="Warning">NEW Warning</h2>

+> The branching strategy has been adapted to be more flexible:
+> * The old branch for bootstrap 1.x (v1.x) still exists.
+> * The v2.0.x (previously v2.x_sf2.0) branch is following Symfony 2.0.x with bootstrap 2.x
+> * The master branch is following Symfony master with bootstrap 2.x

 MopaBootstrapBundle is a collection of code to integrate twitter's bootstrap (http://twitter.github.com/bootstrap/) as easy as possible into your symfony2 (http://www.symfony.com) Project.